Award Winners

 BCI Workshop Graz “Young Scientist Awards” 2008:

-Anne-Marie Brouwer (TNO, Soesterberg) and Claudia Sannelli (Berlin Institute of Technology)
+Anne-Marie Brouwer (TNO, Soesterberg, Netherlands) and Claudia Sannelli (Berlin Institute of Technology, Germany)

 From September 18th to September 21st the Institute for Knowledge Discovery in Graz organized and hosted the 4th International Brain-Computer Interface Workshop and Training Course 2008.
 In the context of this event Brain Products had the honor of sponsoring two young scientist awards, ultimately presented to Ms. Claudia Sannelli (Berlin Institute of Technology, Germany) and Ms. Anne-Marie Brouwer (TNO, The Netherlands)....